Nena2404/EVPRIMEbackendAutomatedTests/test-cases.md

  Test case 3: unsuccessful signup, 422 Unprocessable Entity
-Precondition: user with this email is already registered -user is on the http://localhost:8080/users/signup -user enters "emailValue1@provider.com" in the email field -user enters  "passwordvalue1" in the password field -user clicks the signup button
+Precondition: user with this email is already registered
+- user is on the http://localhost:8080/users/signup
+- user enters "emailValue1@provider.com" in the email field
+- user enters  "passwordvalue1" in the password field
+- user clicks the signup button
 Expected result:  "message": "User signup failed due to validation errors.",
     "errors": {
         "email": "Email exists already."